Josh Jung Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.41).

-- Manning (1-1) gets the starting nod for the Tigers, his third this season.
+- Tigers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- In his last time out on Tuesday, April 11, the right-hander tossed six innings against the Toronto Blue Jays, giving up four earned runs while surrendering six hits.
+- In his most recent appearance on Friday against the Minnesota Twins, the left-hander tossed five innings, allowing three earned runs while surrendering five hits.

+- In 15 games this season, the 25-year-old has amassed a 6.72 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.